darkarnium/stm32f401/README.md

   * Ensure code sections following literal pools are marked as such.
   * Ensure Strings identified by IDA are marked as string literals.
   * Ensure data references are created for all LDR operations against strings.

+In order to use these scripts, perform the following:

+1. Load the dumped binary into IDA as a 'binary file', with the processor set to ARM.
+1. Set the appropriate RAM and ROM sections marked when prompted.
+1. Run the script(s) via 'Run script' from the 'File' menu.
+1. Wait for the script to complete - which may take some time.

+Once complete, a summary of the script operations should be printed to the output window.

 ### VM Usage